finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

-## What's New - v1.69
+## What's New - v1.70
-- Accessibility: Button Detail Text
-- Accessibility: View Details on Mouse-over
+- Accessibility: Preview cards on hover
+- Accessibility: Match card stack and dice view to the card view
+- Game-Play: Automatically create D6 by default; use viewer to modify it, with option to type in dice number

 ## Active Sprint
 - Accessibility: New how-to videos
 - Bug-Fix: Share on Android
 - Bug-Fix: Sometimes cards do not go onto top of deck
 - Bug-Fix: Add error message if imported single card is wrong image type
-- Bug-Fix: Scale CardStack and Dice Buttons on Zoom
-- Game-Play: Unify controls for Playable Objects (Cards, Stacks, Dice, and Tokens), and show a red zone up-top where they can be dropped to delete
-- Game-Play: Use 2-fingers AND press and hold to move and rotate Stacks
+- Game-Play: Always reveal the top card of a stack
-- Game-Play: Type in dice number
+- Game-Play: Snap to Grid in Play Area
-- Game-Play: Add Tokens, with settings for label, size, shape, and color.
-Also colorize dice.
+- Game-Play: Add Tokens, with settings for label, size, shape, and color (also add color to dice)
-- Game-Play: Option to have top of stack always revealed
-- Game-Play: Limited visibility of cards in stack
-- Game-Play: Playable Objects can Snap to Grid
-- Game-Play: Automatically create D6 by default; double click it to change number of faces

 ## Backlog
 - Bug-Fix: Freeze in Multiplayer Lobby on Android client